sidthebuilder/sidthebuilder/README.md

 👋 Hi, my name is Shashank
 🎓 CS student at University of the People
 💻 Full-Stack Developer & Freelancer on Upwork
-🧩 Skilled in n8n automation and local LLM integrations 🚀 Passionate about turning ideas into real web apps overnight
+🚀 Passionate about turning ideas into real web apps overnight